-Medicaid provision of 1980 legislation extended through June 30, 1987 (retroactive to January 1, 1984).

-Public Law 99-272, enacted April 7 Restores Medicaid eligibility for some disabled widow(er)s who became ineligible for SSI when their title II benefits increased in 1984 because of a change in the Social Security disabled widow(er)s benefits reduction factor.
+- 1984 (Public Law 98-460, enacted October 9).
+Medicaid provision of 1980 legislation extended through June 30, 1987 (retroactive to January 1, 1984). - 1986 (Public Law 99-272, enacted April 7).
+Restores Medicaid eligibility for some disabled widow(er)s who became ineligible for SSI when their Title II benefits increased in 1984 because of a change in the Social Security disabled widow(er)s benefits reduction factor. - 1986 (Public Law 99-643, enacted November 10).
 The SSI recipient status for Medicaid eligibility provision of the 1980 amendments is made permanent.

-Effective July 1, 1987, certain expenses that would be lost if SSI eligibility was discontinued may be excluded from earnings when determining sufficiency of earnings to establish SSI recipient status eligibility for Medicaid purposes:
+Effective July 1, 1987, certain expenses are excluded from earnings when determining sufficiency of earnings to establish SSI recipient status eligibility for Medicaid purposes:

-- Impairment-related work expenses of disabled persons, - · Work expenses of blind persons, - Income required for achieving an approved self-support plan, and - The value of publicly funded attendant care services.
+- Impairment-related work expenses of disabled persons, - Work expenses of blind persons, - Income required for achieving an approved selfsupport plan, and - The value of publicly funded attendant care services.